zhullyb/monyhar/monyhar/docs/accessibility/overview.md

   - Windows: Inspect, AViewer, accProbe (and many others)

-## Chromium's multi-process architecture
+## Monyhar's multi-process architecture

-Native accessibility APIs tend to have a *functional* interface, where Chromium implements an interface for a canonical accessible object that includes methods to return various attributes, walk the tree, or perform an action like click(), focus(), or setValue(...).
+Native accessibility APIs tend to have a *functional* interface, where Monyhar implements an interface for a canonical accessible object that includes methods to return various attributes, walk the tree, or perform an action like click(), focus(), or setValue(...).